Contact Form

 1. The Fear of Being "Soft"

-He believes the proverb: "Looking at a king's mouth, one would think he never sucked at his mother's breast."
-Okonkwo believes a man must never show weakness or act as if he ever needed help.
-To him, winning awards and titles is the only way to prove he isn't "feminine" like his father.
+This leaves Okonkwo with a deep emotional wound.
+To distance himself from his past and his father’s "weak" reputation, Okonkwo decides that being a man means hiding any sign of weakness.
+He walks on his heels as if on springs, always ready to pounce on somebody.
+This aggressive stride is his way of rejecting the haggard and mournful stoop of his father.
+One elder uses the proverb, "Looking at a king's mouth, one would think he never sucked at his mother's breast," to describe his character.
+Okonkwo believes a man must never show emotion or act as if he ever needed help.
+To him, earning titles and showing strength in war is the only way to prove he isn't "feminine" like his father.

 2. The Need for Total Control